 Establishing & Analysing the Demand

-Figure 3.
 Europe visibly reflects shifts of focus towards customs job posts.
 A total of 64 vacancies opened up in Q1 which coincides with companies shifting trade departments across international waters.

 In conclusion...

-If you’re a tax professional and you’re looking to delve deeper into a specialist field, now might be the time to consider moving into a Customs focused role.
+If you’re a tax professional and you’re looking to delve deeper into a specialist field, now might be the time to consider moving into a Customs-focused role.
 If you’d like to hear more about the job market, please get in touch with our specialist Customs & Global trade recruiters.

 Please also read our Indirect Tax and FS & Insurance Indirect Tax insights.